Multilevel randomized quasi-Monte Carlo estimator for nested integration: Expected information gain estimation

-is monotonic for positive $K\bar{g}^{\rm{tr}}$ and $f\equiv\log$.
+is monotonic for positive $K(TOL)\bar{g}^{\rm{tr}}_{h}$ and $f\equiv\log$.
 The result in \eqref{eq:Bias.constraint.h.det.EIG} thus follows from Proposition~\ref{prop:B.MLrQ-Q.h}.
 Assumption~\ref{asu:boundary.0} follows from Lemma~\ref{lem:level.0}.
-Assumption~\ref{asu:boundary.ell} follows from Lemma~\ref{lem:boundary.growth.taylor} with the additional condition that $M_{\ell}>\tilde{M}(TOL)$, where $1\leq\ell\leq L-1$.
-Assumption~\ref{asu:boundary.ell.l.o.t.}, Assumption~\ref{asu:boundary.L.l.o.t.}, and Assumption~\ref{asu:boundary.L} also follow from Lemma~\ref{lem:boundary.growth.taylor} with a similar condition on $M_{\ell}$.
-Finally, the result in \eqref{eq:total.err.var} follows from Propositions~\ref{prop:V.MLrQ-Q.0} to \ref{prop:V.ell.MLQ.h.L}, again with the condition that $M_L>\tilde{M}(TOL)$. \end{proof} \begin{rmk}[Total complexity of the MLDLQMC estimator for EIG estimation] The total computational complexity of the MLDLQMC estimator applied to the EIG differs from the result stated in Proposition~\ref{prop:Work.MLQ.h.det} by a $\log$ factor as a result of the truncation of the observation noise.
-However, the factor $\epsilon>0$ was introduced to hide logarithmic terms in the bound in~\eqref{eq:star.discrepancy}, hence, we omitted this dependence in the following result. \end{rmk} The model $\bs{G}_{h_{\ell}}$ requires only $N_{\ell}+M_{\ell}$ evaluations at each level, rather than $N_{\ell}\times M_{\ell}$.
-Thus, the total computational work for estimating the EIG is
+Assumption~\ref{asu:boundary.ell} follows from Lemma~\ref{lem:boundary.growth.taylor} with the additional condition that $M_{\ell}>\tilde{M}(TOL)$ and $h_{\ell}<C_{{\rm{s}},d_1}^{-1/\eta_{{\rm{s}},d_1}}$, where $0\leq\ell\leq L$.
+Assumption~\ref{asu:boundary.ell.l.o.t.}, Assumption~\ref{asu:boundary.L.l.o.t.}, and Assumption~\ref{asu:boundary.L} also follow from Lemma~\ref{lem:boundary.growth.taylor} with a similar condition on $M_{\ell}$ and $h_{\ell}$.
+Finally, the result in \eqref{eq:total.err.var} follows from Propositions~\ref{prop:V.MLrQ-Q.0} to \ref{prop:V.ell.MLQ.h.L}, again with the condition that $M_L>\tilde{M}(TOL)$ and $h_L<C_{{\rm{s}},d_1}^{-1/\eta_{{\rm{s}},d_1}}$. \end{proof} \begin{rmk}[Total complexity of the MLDLQMC estimator for EIG estimation] The total computational complexity of the MLDLQMC estimator applied to the EIG differs from the result stated in Proposition~\ref{prop:Work.MLQ.h.det} by a $\log$ factor as a result of the truncation of the observation noise. \end{rmk} \begin{rmk}[Total complexity of the MLDLQMC estimator for scrambled Sobol' sequence] The convergence rate of the inner sampling bias in~\eqref{eq:Bias.constraint.h.det.EIG} and the inner variance at level $L$ in~\eqref{eq:total.err.var} improve for rDLQMC estimators based on scrambled Sobol' sequences.
+Thus, the exponent $2-2\epsilon$ of $M_L$ in the above expressions is replaced by $3-2\epsilon$ for appropriately adjusted multiplicative constants depending on the generalized Hardy--Krause variation of order one of the inner integrand $g_h^{\rm{tr}}$.
+The assumptions of Corollary~\ref{cor:EIG.case} relating to the generalized Hardy--Krause variation of order one for the EIG application follow from~\cite[Lemma~4]{Bar23}. \end{rmk}

-where the last term is due to the $N_{\ell}\times M_{\ell}$ required evaluations of the likelihood at each level.
-Tracking this reduced computational work throughout the proof of Proposition~\ref{prop:Work.MLQ.h.det} results in the optimal work. \begin{cor}[Optimal work of the MLDLQMC estimator with inexact sampling for EIG estimation] The total computational work of the MLDLQMC estimator~\eqref{eq:MLrQ.h.det} with inexact sampling for EIG estimation is given by